 As you walk the flat and well-travelled trail, there’s a chance you’ll see some beaver ponds, chipmunks, snakes, ground squirrels and ring bog complex.

-Start the 10 km trail at the west end of Big Salmon or Arab Lake.
-This moderate hiking trail takes around 3 to 5 hours to finish.
+Start the 10 kilometre trail at the west end of Big Salmon or Arab Lake.
+This moderate hiking trail takes around three to five hours to finish.
 The trail runs through the mature trees and bushes.

 Get a nice view of the park’s landscape at Moulton Gorge Valley, a steep lookout at the edge of a steep drop.
 The crystal blue waters of the lake, ponds and waterfall are also visible from the lookout.

-The Tetsmine Lake Loop from Kingsford Dam is around 10 km, and takes roughly 5 to 6 hours to hike.
+The Tetsmine Lake Loop from Kingsford Dam is around 10 kilometres, and takes roughly five to six hours to hike.
 This moderate trail is fairly rugged, but the trail is marked, and there are boardwalks and bridges to cross streams or damp areas easily.

 Traces of human history are evident in the park.
 Discover abandoned mica mines and a few 19th-century foundations, and McNally homesteads remain.